pyxtal package

 to_pyxtal_center()[source]

-Export to PyXtal object for molecular centers only.
+Export molecular crystal to a PyXtal object containing only molecular centers.

 to_standard_setting()[source]